 To varying degrees, other withdrawal symptoms may include:

-You will experience intense reactions when you cease taking a substance during addiction, known as withdrawal symptoms.
-Depending on how hard the addiction was, withdrawal symptoms can range from mild to potentially fatal.
+Your body will undergo changes when you stop taking a substance.
+These are known as withdrawal symptoms.
+Withdrawal symptoms can range from mild to extreme.

-Medically assisted detox at an Oxfordshire rehab centre can ease the painful withdrawal symptoms.
-The doctor on call will know what to prescribe based on your assessment.
-These medications are neutral and do not contribute to your drug addiction.
+Medically assisted detox at an Oxfordshire rehab centre can ease the pain of withdrawal symptoms.
+The doctor on call will know what to prescribe based on your medical test.
+These medications are neutral.
+They will not add to your drug addiction.

-People who detox alone will have to deal with potentially dangerous withdrawal symptoms without medication or professional supervision.
+People who detox alone have to deal with dangerous withdrawal symptoms.
+They do so without medication or proper care.
 These symptoms may deter people from starting their detox.

-Currently, there are a variety of medicines which may aid the symptoms of withdrawal.
+Currently, there are a range of medicines for withdrawal.
 These include benzodiazepines, Propranolol, vaccines and relapse prevention medication.

-Whichever medication is opted for, always ensure that medical supervision is in place.
+Whichever you go for, you need to make sure that you get good medical care.
 If in doubt, please discuss your options with your health provider.
-If you attend a drug and alcohol rehab in Oxfordshire, you receive a high level of care and attention throughout the detox process.
+At our drug and alcohol rehabs in Oxfordshire, you can rely on a great standard of care and therapy.

 It may seem daunting to embark on a detox, but you are not alone.
 Some tips which may help the process include:

-Whatever your decision, be proud of the steps you are taking towards healing and making more positive life choices.
+Whatever your decision, be proud of the steps you are taking.
 Remember that you are not alone; help and support are always available.

 The initial withdrawal, known as ‘the crash’ can last from a few hours to days.
-Those who are suffering from a long-term addiction may experience ‘post-acute withdrawal symptoms,’ otherwise known as PAWS.
+For those who are suffering from long-term addiction, there is more to follow.
+You may experience ‘post-acute withdrawal symptoms,’ otherwise known as PAWS.

-PAWS can occur immediately after the initial stages of withdrawal.
+PAWS can occur straight after the initial stages of withdrawal.
 As with the symptoms listed above, the severity tends to lessen over time.
-Each individual case differs and it is impossible to estimate the length or severity on a case by case basis.
+Each case differs in severity and duration.

-This makes it crucial to take a personal approach to each withdrawal process, within the framework of best practice.
-And this is the level of care and attention you or your loved one will receive at our drug and alcohol rehabs in Oxfordshire.
+This makes it crucial to take a personal approach to each withdrawal process.
+This is the level of care and attention you can expect at our drug and alcohol rehabs in Oxfordshire.

-Many people struggling with addiction need help quitting.
-However, the cost of rehab can prevent them from admitting into a facility.
-It can be high, but there are many factors that justify the price of drug rehab in Oxfordshire.
-Rehab is a proven, effective method to help people suffering from drug and alcohol addiction because it utilises so many resources.
+Many people with substance abuse problems need help quitting.
+However, the cost of rehab can prevent them from checking into a facility.
+It can be a lot, but rehab in Oxfordshire is worth the money.
+Rehab is a proven, effective method of getting people clean.

-First, the detox process takes about a month, and during this time patients have an opportunity to stay overnight at the facility in a stress-free environment.
-They also receive nutritious breakfasts, lunches, and dinners every day.
+Why does rehab cost so much?
+What do you get for your money?
+Well, the detox process takes about a month.
+During this time patients have a chance to stay at the facility in a stress-free environment.
+They also receive healthy breakfasts, lunches, and dinners every day.

-Rehab centres vary in what they charge, but cost should never be a reason to not attend.
-Many facilities offer affordable payment plans to cover the cost.
+Rehab centres vary in what they charge, but cost should never be a reason not to attend.
 Family and close friends may offer support, as well.
 Never miss a chance to get the help you need for drug addiction.

-Unfortunately, the NHS provides little support when it comes to modern addiction treatment, and this ‘black-hole’ is fortunately filled by the private healthcare sector.
-If you have access to a policy of private medical insurance, it’s likely you will not need to pay for your treatment.
+Unfortunately, the NHS provides reduced support when it comes to addiction treatment.
+That’s where the private healthcare sector comes in.
+If you have access to private medical insurance, it’s likely you will not need to pay for your treatment.

-Family visits are typically limited to family therapy sessions during rehab in Oxfordshire.
+Family visits are often limited to family therapy sessions during rehab in Oxfordshire.
 However, these sessions have a huge impact on a patient’s recovery in rehab.

-There can be fear surrounding drug addiction and the workplace.
-Transparency is the best way to handle matters responsibly.
-It’s also important to know company policy on drug use before approaching your boss.
+There can be fear around drug addiction and the workplace.
+It’s best to be transparent with your place of work.
+It’s also good to know company policy on drug use before talking to your boss.

-Seeing a loved one suffer from addiction is emotionally painful.
+Seeing a loved one suffer from addiction is painful.
 When family members know of substance abuse, they may respond more out of shock than reason.
-If you know your relative is addicted to drugs, the best way to encourage them to get help is to make them reach that conclusion themselves.
+If you know your relative is addicted to drugs, be supportive.
+The best way to encourage them to get help is to make them reach that conclusion themselves.

-You can ask them open-ended questions about their addiction that makes it clear how damaging it can be long term.
-For relatives who are resistant to advice, an intervention with several family members and friends can be very effective.
+You can ask them open-ended questions about their addiction.
+These questions will make it clear how damaging it can be long-term.
+For relatives who do not want advice, an intervention can also be very useful.

-When your treatment is completed, you will still have access to many forms of support, from sober living communities to Alcoholics Anonymous meetings.
+When your treatment is over, you will have access to many forms of support.
+That includes everything from sober living communities to Alcoholics Anonymous meetings.
 Our aftercare programme at Rehab 4 Addiction means you are not alone once you leave our facility.

-We offer 12 months free aftercare to all of our inpatients which involves unlimited access to counselling and therapy sessions, access to resources and support, and the chance to speak to a specialist via telephone whenever you need from the community.
+We offer 12 months aftercare as part of every treatment plan.
+This involves access to counselling and therapy sessions.
+It also includes access to resources and support.
+Finally, you will have the chance to speak to specialists on the phone if you need help.

 Below is a more detailed list of the aftercare options we provide:

-In the next few days, we invite you the opportunity to view our drug and alcohol rehabs in Oxfordshire for yourself and without cost or obligation.
-This invitation is to ensure our treatments are suited to your particular tastes and expectations.
+You are welcome to view our drug and alcohol rehabs in Oxfordshire.
+This is to ensure our treatments are suited to your tastes and expectations.

-We provide our clients with excellent facilities and we insist on employing only world-class therapists, all of whom have gained many years’ worth of experience in this specialist field of drug and alcohol addiction treatment.
+We provide our clients with excellent facilities.
+All of our therapists have many years’ worth of experience in this field.